LRAC F1: Service Use

 Besides the French Army and the Hellenic Army, numerous other armies have the LRAC F1 in service, especially former French colonies in Africa.
 During the French intervention in Lebanon in 1982-83, many journalists in error reported the LRAC F1 as being the MILAN wire guided antitank missile.

-Since 2008, the Swedish AT4-CS (confined space) individual antitank weapon and the 600 m range Eryx wire-guided anti-tank missile has been replacing the LRAC F1 as the standard French military's short range and ultra-short range anti-tank and assault weapon.
+Since 2008, the Swedish AT4-CS (confined space) individual antitank weapon and the 600 m range Eryx wire-guided anti-tank missile have been replacing the LRAC F1 as the standard French military's short range and ultra-short range anti-tank and assault weapon.
 However, a few LRACs were used during Operation Serval in 2013.